Extensive Guide to Bluetooth Low Energy (Bluetooth LE) Beacons

 Power Consumption: 50-99% less power used means the average beacon can last up to 2 years (or even 5 years with our beacons)

-Application: BLE technology is perfect for beacons since applications only require minimal periodic transfers of data.
-As BLE can be found almost everywhere, beacons, too, can function…well, almost everywhere!
+Application: Bluetooth LE technology is perfect for beacons since applications only require minimal periodic transfers of data.
+As Bluetooth LE can be found almost everywhere, beacons, too, can function…well, almost everywhere!

 Eddystone and iBeacon, Which One is Better Suited for Me?